filecoin-project/lotus/documentation/en/dev/architecture.md

+Most of this is live, but there's some content in here we might want to reuse elsewhere

 # Lotus node architecture

 Not a complete reference, just introductory material to the key concepts and components in the code.
 Seen from the perspective of a syncing (not miner) node.